Grand Lake Towne, Oklahoma: Geography

+Grand Lake Towne is in the northeastern corner of Mayes County.
+It is bordered to the north by the town of Ketchum and sits on a small peninsula bordered to the north, east, and south by the Grand Lake o' the Cherokees.
+The center of Ketchum is 2 mi to the north, and Langley is 6 mi by road to the southwest.

-According to the United States Census Bureau, the town has a total area of 0.13 sqmi, all land.
+According to the U.S. Census Bureau, Grand Lake Towne has a total area of 0.13 sqmi, all land.

 Demographics

 Grand Lake Towne was first developed and incorporated in the early 1960s by George Creager of Oklahoma City.

 As of June 2022, Kenneth Calhoun holds the position of Mayor and representative for the town.

 As of 2010 Grand Lake Towne had a population of 74.
 The median age was 55.2.
 The racial and ethnic composition of the population was 77.0% white, 18.9% Native American, and 4.1% reporting being both white and Native American.
 1.4% of the population was Hispanic or Latino.